 To co-design or not to co-design?

 Co-design has recently been embraced by the water sector in Australia and overseas.
 But what is co-design beyond creative workshops and colourful post-it notes?
 And what value does it bring the water sector, if any?
-Here, RMIT University’s Tanja Rosenqvist and Elia Hauge discuss the potential of co-design to transform the water sector for the better.
+As part of the Water Source Expert Series, RMIT University’s Tanja Rosenqvist and Elia Hauge discuss the potential of co-design to transform the water sector for the better.

 Co-design — more than buzz?